mohamedIzoughne/mohamedIzoughne/README.md

 ### Hi there 👋
+#### my name is Mohamed izourne from Morocco

+- 🔭 I’m currently in high shool and I'm studying frontend development.
+- 🌱 I learned Html, Css and Javascript in addition to bootstrap and my intention is to start studying React.js.
 <!--
 **mohamedIzoughne/mohamedIzoughne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.